merenlab/anvio/anvio/docs/workflows/ecophylo.md

   - genomic_seq_in_cluster: YES/NO a sequence that originate from an input genome is in the cluster
   - cluster_size: number of sequences in mmseqs cluster

-These files are the output of %(anvi-estimate-scg-taxonomy)s and will only be there if you are explore the phylogeography of a compatible single-copy core gene
+`PROTEIN_scg_taxonomy_data.tsv` and `PROTEIN_estimate_scg_taxonomy_results-RAW-LONG-FORMAT.txt` are the output of %(anvi-estimate-scg-taxonomy)s and will only be there if you are explore the phylogeography of a compatible single-copy core gene
-- `PROTEIN_scg_taxonomy_data.tsv`:
-- `PROTEIN_estimate_scg_taxonomy_results-RAW-LONG-FORMAT.txt`:

 `METAGENOMICS_WORKFLOW/`